winesapOS/winesapOS/UPGRADES.md

 - Change Balena Etcher to be installed as an older and more stable AppImage.
 - Change 'xpad-noone' to be installed from medusalix to the maintained forkymcforkface fork.
 - Change 'coolercontrol' from version 2 to 3 or later.
+- Remove 'freerdp2' in favor of newer 'freerdp' package.

 ## 4.3.0 to 4.4.0